spike/Salon/README.md

 ### Credit

 Credit goes to Taras Migulko for the [original design](https://dribbble.com/shots/17982313-Good-beard-mobile-app).
-If you like his design, please [give them](https://dribbble.com/shots/17982313-Good-beard-mobile-app) a "Like" on Dribbble.com.
-Or better still, consider hiring them the next time your team needs to outsource design work.
+If you like his design, please [give him](https://dribbble.com/shots/17982313-Good-beard-mobile-app) a "Like" on Dribbble.com.
+Or better still, consider hiring him the next time your team needs to outsource design work.

 ### Details